 Including hospital call centers in a coordinated call center system is crucial when developing a disaster preparedness and recovery plan.
 Establishing a comprehensive policy may require a significant time commitment and thoughtful input from a variety of agencies and organizations; however, the effects of organized communication and efficient use of community resources during a crisis helps save lives and speeds recovery efforts.

-Nicole Limpert is the Marketing Content Writer at AMTELCO, an innovator and supplier of call center and communications solutions located in McFarland, Wisconsin.
-Contact her by e-mail at email@example.com.
+Nicole Limpert is the Marketing Content Writer at 1Call, a division of AMTELCO.
+Contact her by e-mail at firstname.lastname@example.org).